Bounds on alternating surgery slopes: Examples and questions

 admit obtuse superbases.
 Since this can be verified relatively easily, for example by using that in each case there are only a small number of irreducible vectors $v$ with $v\cdot e_0 \ne 0$, we see that $K$ does not admit any alternating surgeries. \end{exam} \begin{exam} Let $K$ be the $(2,3)$-cable of $T_{2,3}$.
 We will show that this is an $L$-space knot not admitting any alternating surgeries.
 The Alexander polynomial of $K$ is

 Observe that this is the same as the Alexander polynomial for the torus knot $T_{3,4}$.
-If $S^3_{r}(K)=\Sigma(L)$ were an alternating surgery, then for any reduced alternating diagram $D$ of $L$, the white lattice $\Lambda_D$ is isomorphic to an $r$-changemaker lattice with the single stable coefficient $(3)$.
+If $S^3_{r}(K)=\Sigma(L)$ were an alternating surgery, then for any reduced alternating diagram $D$ of $L$, the white lattice $\Lambda_D$ is isomorphic to an $r$-changemaker lattice with stable coefficients given by $(3)$.
 It follows that we must have $11\leq r \leq 13$.
 Since $S^3_{r}(T_{4,3})$ is an alternating surgery for any $r$ in this range, we must have $\Lambda_D \cong \Lambda_{D'}$, where $D'$ and is any reduced alternating diagram for an alternating knot or link $L'$ such that $\Sigma(L')=S^3_{r}(T_{4,3})$.
-Since $L$ and $L'$ are alternating, this isomorphism of white lattice lattices implies that $L$ and $L'$ must be mutants of one another and that $\Sigma(L)=\Sigma(L')=S^3_{r}(T_{4,3})$ \cite{Greene13Mutation}.
-Since $S^3_{r}(T_{4,3})$, is a Seifert-fibred space over $S^2$ with at most three exceptional fibres \cite{Moser71elementary}, we see that $K$ can admit no alternating surgeries.
-In particular, as $K$ is a $(2,3)$-cable of a torus, $S^3_{r}(K)$ can only be Seifert fibred space with three or fewer exceptional fibres if $r$ takes the form $r=6\pm\frac{1}{q}$ \cite{Gordon83Satellite}. \end{exam}
+Since $L$ and $L'$ are alternating, this isomorphism of white lattices implies that $L$ and $L'$ must be mutants of one another and that $\Sigma(L)=\Sigma(L')=S^3_{r}(T_{4,3})$ \cite{Greene13Mutation}.
+Surgery on a torus knot is always a small Seifert fibred space \cite{Moser71elementary}, but $S^3_{r}(K)$ is a small Seifert fibred space only if $r$ takes the form $r=6\pm\frac{1}{q}$ \cite{Gordon83Satellite}.
+Thus $K$ admits no alternating surgeries. \end{exam}